sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 Identifier for the resource.
 * agencyID - *String* *optional*.
 ID of the agency maintaining this resource.
 * version - *String* *optional*.
 Version of this resource.
-It is "1.0" by default.
+By default, the artefact is not versioned.
 * name - *String* *optional*.
 Human-readable (best-language-match) name of the resource.
 * names - *Object* *optional*.
 Human-readable localised *[names](#names)* of the resource.
 * description - *String* *optional*.
 Human-readable (best-language-match) description of the resource.
 * descriptions - *Object* *optional*.
 Human-readable localised descriptions (see *[names](#names)*) of the resource.
 * validFrom - *String* *optional*.
 A timestamp from which the version is valid.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * validTo - *String* *optional*.
 A timestamp from which the version is superceded.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
-* isFinal - *Boolean* *optional*.
-True if this is the final version of the resource, otherwise False (draft version).
 * isExternalReference - *Boolean* *optional*.
 If set to “true” it indicates that the content of the resource is held externally.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 * links - *Array* *optional*.
 A collection of links to additional resources for the resource.
 See the section *[link](#link)*. **It is recommended to systematically include as the first link a self-referencing hyperlink (link with "rel"="self") to indicate the URL address of the resource, and its URN.**